-If your lenses are scratched but your frames are still good (or you’re in love with them), you can take your frames into an eyeglass store and have just the lenses replaced.
+If your lenses are scratched but your frames are still good (or you’re in love with them), you can take your frames into an eyeglass store and just get the lenses replaced.
 Now, they’ll try and talk you out of doing this, because the average markup on eyeglass frames is around 250%.
-Brick and mortar eyeglass stores make a lot of their profit this way!
+Brick-and-mortar eyeglass stores make a lot of their profit this way!

-You can use this same trick if you find a perfect pair of designer frames or sunglasses at a discount store such as TJ Maxx or Nordstrom Rack.
-Take them into your eye doctor to have prescription lenses put into them.
+You can use this same trick if you find a perfect pair of designer frames or sunglasses at a discount store such as T.J.
+Maxx or Nordstrom Rack.
+Take them to your eye doctor to have prescription lenses put into them.

-8. Shop for glasses at big-box stores like Sam’s Club and Costco to save an average of 33% (or more).
+8. Shop for glasses at warehouse clubs like Sam’s Club and Costco to save an average of 33% (or more).

-If you’re in an area that lays claim to a Costco, Sam’s Club or BJ’s and you need glasses, you’re in luck.
-These retailers offer prescription glasses for much lower than your traditional eyeglasses center, up to 33% less.
+If you’re in an area that lays claim to a Costco, Sam’s Club, or BJ’s and you need glasses, you’re in luck.
+These retailers offer prescription glasses for much lower prices than your traditional eyeglasses center — up to 33% less.

-For example: Right now Sam’s Club is running their famous promotion for $40 off each additional set of glasses when you purchase one regularly priced pair, or $50 off one regularly priced pair of glasses with the purchase of a year’s supply of contact lenses.
-They also have great deals on eye exams, with a Sam’s Club basic contact eye exam running you just $50.
+For example: Right now Sam’s Club is running a 20% off select frames offer through Jan.
+2, 2024.
+They also have great deals on eye exams, with a Sam’s Club basic exam for contact lenses running you just $65.

-Stack a deal like that on top of an already 33% savings, and you’re looking at great prices for your eyewear.
+Stack a deal like that on top of an average savings of 33%, and you’re looking at great prices at warehouse clubs for your eyewear.
 Plus you can pick up bulk goldfish crackers in the same trip!

-9. Use code SAVE25 to get 25% off your contacts purchase at Walgreens.
+9. Use code CONTACT25 at Walgreens to get 25% off your purchase of contacts.

-Using this coupon code, you can save on every single box of contacts you buy through Walgreens.
+If you’re looking for the best place to buy contacts online, check out Walgreens.com.
+Using the CONTACT25 promo code, you can save on every single box of contacts you buy through Walgreens.
 Here’s the kind of savings you can expect: